-Islamic Development Bank Institute’s Acting Director General Dr. Sami Al-Suwailem Highlights Prospects of Digital Transformation for Islamic Finance
+Islamic Development Bank Institute’s Acting Director General Dr. Sami Al-Suwailem highlights prospects of digital transformation for Islamic finance

-The Acting Director General of the Islamic Development Bank Institute (IsDBI) (https://IsDBInstitute.org), Dr. Sami Al-Suwailem, delivered a keynote speech on 26 October 2023 during a seminar on enhancing digitalization in Islamic financial institutions, held as part of the 10th Indonesia Sharia Economic Festival (ISEF), in Jakarta, Indonesia.
+Jakarta, Indonesia: – The Acting Director General of the Islamic Development Bank Institute (IsDBI), Dr. Sami Al-Suwailem, delivered a keynote speech on 26 October 2023 during a seminar on enhancing digitalization in Islamic financial institutions, held as part of the 10th Indonesia Sharia Economic Festival (ISEF), in Jakarta, Indonesia.

 The seminar was jointly organized by Bank Indonesia, Islamic Development Bank (IsDB), and Islamic Financial Services Board (IFSB) to highlight the role of digitalization in ensuring the stability and sustainability of the Islamic financial system.